 Another important factor is that scooters cannot be adjusted to meet user requirements, while power chairs provide more choices for customization.

-Choose the Right Type of Mobility Scooter For Your Needs
+Top Rated Mobility Scooters – Choose the Right Type For Your Needs

 Some factors that could be considered include the size and weight of the scooter, the terrain it will be used on, and whether or not the senior citizen needs or wants additional features like a basket or cup holder.